Study of the U.S. Institute for Student Leaders on Civic Engagement

 For more general information about the FIUTS SUSI program, please contact FIUTS Manager of Education Programs, Ellen Frierson.

-Students can get involved in the SUSI program by applying to be a SUSI Ambassador.
-Ambassadors are a critical piece of the program and act as peer mentors, cultural liaison, friends and student leaders.
+UW Students can get involved in the SUSI program by applying to be a SUSI Ambassador.
+Ambassadors are a critical piece of the program and act as peer mentors, cultural liaisons, friends and student leaders.
 SUSI Ambassadors learn new skills, build their resume, make international friends and have fun!
 Sign up to be an Ambassador here.
 Application deadline extended to Friday, December 1st.

 If you have questions about the Ambassador program, please contact email@example.com.

 Community members are invited to host one or more SUSI participants for one week, January 21-28.
 The Week-Long Homestay is an important opportunity for participants to learn about U.S. culture and connect with local people.
 On Sunday evening, all hosts are invited to join us for a potluck dinner on the UW campus to celebrate the program and enjoy cultural presentations from student participants.
 Please contact firstname.lastname@example.org for information about hosting a SUSI participant.